dwnhgyl/LegendaryRL/World Reference Files/enemyGenuses.md

 Keeps Distance, Shouts, Armed, Armored, dark vision, light sensitivity, tier 2, Perception=1.

 Only spawns as the leader of a lower-tier pack.
 If it reaches the “Duel” result during parley with a leader who is not an Orc Priest, that orc and its pack immediately join the Orc Priest’s band, as if it were a lower tier orc.
-Orcs in its line of sight act as if they had “Relentless” and no other special behaviors.
+Orcs in its pack act as if they had “Relentless” and no other special behaviors.

     “Judging by its dress, this is an emissary from the orcish homeland, preaching the pointless faith of the orcs’ dead god to the mongrel barbarians.
 Religion will almost certainly give his followers courage, but likely not wisdom.
 These orc-priests are famous for leading their packs into traps.”